hassanzohdy/mongez-react-atom/README.md

 ## Atoms are unique

-Atoms are meant to be **unique** therefore the atom `key` can not be used in more than one atom, if other atom is being created with a previously defined atom, an error will be thrown that indicates to use another atom key.
+Atoms are meant to be **unique** therefore the atom `key` can not be used in more than one atom, if another atom is being created with a previously defined atom, an error will be thrown that indicates to use of another atom key.

 ## Using Atoms outside components

-Atoms can be accessed outside components, this is useful when you want to use the atom's value in a function or a class, or even in a service.
+Atoms can be accessed outside components, this is useful when you want to use the atom's value in a function a class, or even in a service.

-By embracing the idea using atoms outside components, we can easily manage the data in a single place, this can help you update or fetch the current atom's value while you're not using it inside a component.
+By embracing the idea of using atoms outside components, we can easily manage the data in a single place, this can help you update or fetch the current atom's value while you're not using it inside a component.

 ## Creating New Atom